coden-s/sp24-lab1/README.md

 1. This code creates a pie object in Python, which is a class with different fields for defining the name of a type of pie, the filling, and what the crust of the pie is made of.

 I was able to merge the changes.

+Uli Raudales

+1. The code creates a Pie object using Python and has a __init__ method that automatically inits the Pie name, filling and crust properties when a Pie class instance is called.

+I was able to merge the changes